relaycc/xmtp-bridge/README.md

 - protocol.ts contains the request-response types and handler used to forward messages from XMTP to HTTP.

+# Quickstart

+`npm run dev:up` and follow the error messages.

 # Run It

 You can either start the system in network boot mode or in env boot mode.